 Climate, invention, and a living collection in three overlapping worlds.

-A highland cloud-forest terrarium cooled by a marine compressor and orchestrated by Node-RED, the standalone inventions built around it, and the plant collection it shelters — documented end to end.
+A highland cloud-forest terrarium cooled by a marine compressor and orchestrated by Node-RED, the standalone inventions built around it, and the wider plant collection — documented end to end.

 - Accessions